dcunited001/dcunited001.github.io/_drafts/self-psychoanalysis.md

 explain defacement of my sister's art and rationale behind it

+- assuming you borrow a car, this necessarily injects a dependency on communication and scheduling with whoever you're going to borrow the car from.
+          - this basically pegs every transportation need you have with O(n) additional tasks by injecting the equivalent of an unnecessary abstraction into your personal logistics.
+          - if you:
+            - (1) inherently weak with communication via aspergers and social isolation
+            - (2) over several years of have accumulated a bad relationship with the person whose car you're borrowing, who is absolutely not responsible for your situation,

+              (practically the *only* social connection you have in your hollowed out 1º social neighborhood)
+            - (3) need social interaction to improve your life, but can't leave the house during the day because but can't network with the right people where you live
+            - (5) you have made less than $7000 of disposable income since september 2014
+          - then: you should read what i write because social physics is the answer to understanding all your problems.
+            - you're probably only going to

 # main theme:

 ### my strongest social connections are the most toxic